crnd/puro/README.md

 # Puro

-Puro is a fluent API database migrations framework that aims to support the most common use cases with SQL Server and PostgreSQL.
+Puro is a fluent API database migrations framework that aims to support the most common use cases.

 ## Design Principles
 * Minimum amount of dependencies